sqx3935/tensorreactions/Nil Reaction Library/README.md

 1. figure out how to have this self update
 2. After the library is finalized, I need to document it.

+## Donation

+If you feel you must [here you go](https://www.patreon.com/nil2share).
+I do this entirely for free and fun.